RobMeades/watchdog/software/README.md

 # Introduction
 Here you will find all of the software aspects, running in C++, using [libcamera](https://libcamera.org/), [OpenCV](https://opencv.org/) and [FFmpeg](https://www.ffmpeg.org/).
 I did try doing this stuff from Python on a PiZero2W but it was taking soooo lonnnngggggg: up to 60&nbsp;seconds just to import the Python modules, hence I switched to C instead.
 Then I found that the PiZero2W wasn't quite up to running an H.264 video encoder as well as capturing the video: at 854x480-YUV420 resolution it was getting something like 22&nbsp;FPS through the encoder with some encode durations being several seconds, at 1920x1080-YUV420 it would often stall entirely.
-So I made room in the watchdog for a Pi&nbsp;5 with 8&nbsp;gigabytes of RAM (a steady 25&nbsp;fps encoded video at 1920x1080-YUV420, worst-case encode time 60&nbsp;ms) but I continued with C++ 'cos I'd already passed through that pain barrier.
+So I made room in the watchdog for a Pi&nbsp;5 with 8&nbsp;gigabytes of RAM (a steady 25&nbsp;fps encoded video at 1920x1080-YUV420, worst-case encode time 60&nbsp;ms, though by the time everything else was running I had scaled that to 950x540-YUV420 and 15&nbsp;fps) but I continued with C++ 'cos I'd already passed through that pain barrier.

 Note that these instructions are for the V3 Pi camera; this camera can ONLY be accessed through `libcamera`, which the Python module [PiCamera2](https://github.com/raspberrypi/picamera2) wraps, and which [OpenCV](https://opencv.org/) does NOT understand natively (different from the V2 camera, which [OpenCV](https://opencv.org/) could use directly).